-In early December, a California based company that provides tenant screening reports to property management companies agreed to pay $4.25 million as part of a settlement with the Federal Trade Commission (FTC).
+In early December, a California-based company that provides tenant screening reports to property management companies agreed to pay $4.25 million in a lawsuit.
+This came as part of a settlement with the Federal Trade Commission (FTC).

 Details About the Lawsuit

-Clients sought litigation over claims that the agency failed to follow reasonable procedures to ensure the accuracy of reports on potential tenants.
+Clients sought litigation after the agency failed to follow reasonable procedures to ensure the accuracy of reports on potential tenants.
 This is a direct violation of the Fair Credit Reporting Act (FCRA).
-More specifically, the complaint filed on behalf of the FTC by the U.S. Department of Justice (DOJ) claimed that the screening company failed to verify the accuracy of criminal and eviction records being received by a third-party vendor.
+More specifically, the U.S. Department of Justice (DOJ) filed a complaint on behalf of the FTC.
+The claim stated that the screening company failed to verify the accuracy of criminal and eviction records received by a third-party vendor.
 Additionally, they included records that were more than 7 years old in their reports.

-Under the FCRA, companies that provide background screening reports must implement proper procedures to ensure the “maximum possible accuracy” of information received from courts and research vendors.
-The FCRA prohibits the use of unverified information, is not pertinent to the report, or lies outside of the typical 7-year scope for searches.
+Under the FCRA, companies that provide background screening reports must implement proper procedures.
+These procedures must ensure the “maximum possible accuracy” of information received from courts and research vendors.
+The FCRA prohibits information that is unverified, not pertinent to the report, or lies outside of the 7-year scope for searches.

 Statement from the FTC